checkly/docs.checklyhq.com/site/content/docs/private-locations/checkly-agent-guide.md

 [checkly-agent] No jobs.
 Waiting..
 ```

-13) Start additional agents as required.
+8) Start additional agents as required.
 A single agent is fine for testing but multiple agent containers are recommended for redundancy.
+These agent containers should be on different hosts or nodes.

-14) Refresh the private locations page in the Checkly app and you will see a count of the number of running agents.
+9) Refresh the private locations page in the Checkly app and you will see a count of the number of running agents.

 ![agent running](/docs/images/private-locations/agent_running.png)